liriliri/licia/README.md

 Please check [Eustia Documentation](http://liriliri.github.io/eustia/docs.html#create-module) about how to write an eustia module.

-Note: To run test for a specified module, run `node test <moduleName>` to generate test files first.

 ### Rules

 * Must have full documentation about usage.